tagir215/lexical-analyzer/README.md

 You can check the examples/ for more elaborate usage.

 ## How to Use
-Just place the lexpp.h file in your project include directory.
-Just include the LexicalAnalyzer.h file in your project and Start using the wonderful thing.
+Just place the lexpp.h file in your project include directory and Start using the wonderful thing.

 ## Basic Examples